Find Grad Schools

 4 Yearly Graduations

 New Mexico State University - Main Campus comes in at #17 on our list of the most popular colleges offering master's degrees in agronomy and crop science.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,283 per year, while in-state graduate students, on average, pay $5,181 per year.
+The average in-state tuition for full-time undergraduates is $6,283 per year, while in-state graduate students, on average, pay $5,184 per year.
 During the most recent year for which we have data, 4 people received their master's degree in agronomy and crop science from NMSU Main Campus.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #17